kklein/kklein.github.io/content/posts/2023-05-30-use_it_or_lose_it.md

 katex: True
 ---

-I long held the belief that knowing things (by heart) was both overrated and not too important.
+I long held the belief that knowing things (by heart)[^0] was both overrated and not too important.
 Rather, I thought that being able to quickly access and digest information was the only thing that mattered.
 I still think that the latter is incredibly important, but I changed my mind on the former.

-TODO: Define knowledge, expertise, remembering, knowing, memorizing in footnotes

 # Why remember?